-During Fall 2020, The Graduate School will partner with the Office of Postdoctoral Services and Duke Career Center to offer virtual programming in several series.
+During Fall 2020, The Graduate School partnered with the Office of Postdoctoral Services and Duke Career Center to offer virtual programming in several series.
 Visit the websites for these series for a full list of events in each of these themes.

 - Friday, August 21, 20202:00 pm to 2:45 pm

 This workshop will help you identify the transferable skills you’ve already developed in graduate school or your postdoc experience, brainstorm opportunities to continue growing your skills, and connect with tools to help you plan for further development.